The Wedding Pizza Company, a marriage made in food-truck heaven

 In fact, his main job is running a recruitment business in London.
 “I recruit investment bankers,” he says.
 “I’ve done it for 25 years.
 I think it’s important to have more than one career.
 A lot of people have ‘side hustles’, but this is becoming a main hustle now.”
 He works evenings and weekends on the Wedding Pizza Company – which he fits around raising two young children.

 We asked Stephen for his most impressive achievement with his start-up.

 “Making it profitable so quickly!” he says.
 “There are a lot of my competitors out there who are a lot cheaper, but they’re not making a profit.
 Others are more expensive and then all you hear afterwards is complaining.
 You’ve got to have a win-win.
 The letters we get after an event, when people have had a good time, are fantastic.”

-A company growing this fast needs a business account to match.
+A company growing this fast needs a business bank account to match.
 So Stephen chose Tide.
 He explains why: